Northway Bank works hard to protect you.

 Email, Text and In-app Alerts

-- Log into online banking (or enroll in online banking).
+- Log into Online or Mobile Banking (or enroll in Online or Mobile Banking).

-- Navigate to the account you wish to receive alerts on.
+- Navigate to the account you wish to receive balance and/or transaction alerts for.

 Card Skimmer Alerts